Fabio Medina: Fictional character biography

 Fabio Medina is a teenaged mutant whose powers first appear when he was the victim of an attempted robbery on the streets of San Diego.
 After manifesting his abilities, the bouncing balls emanating from his body frighten onlookers, and he is taken into custody by the San Diego Police Department.
 However, Cyclops and his group of X-Men arrive just in time to rescue him.
-A squad of different-sized Sentinels attack the new mutant and Cyclops's team, who manage to destroy the Sentinels.
+A squad of Sentinels attack Fabio and Cyclops's team, who manage to destroy the Sentinels.
 Fabio is then invited to join the X-Men when they depart San Diego.
-Although Fabio is reluctant, he decides to follow them.
-Fabio then joins the X-Men during their visit to Eva Bell's home and the encounter with the Avengers, before being dragged into limbo during Dormammu's attempt to kill them.
-In the aftermath, Fabio demands to be taken home, where his family questions his disappearance and is befuddled at his claims of being a mutant.

-When S.H.I.E.L.D. agent Alison Blaire (Dazzler) arrives and questions him about Cyclops's location, Fabio loses control of his powers.
+When S.H.I.E.L.D. agent Alison Blaire arrives and questions him about Cyclops's location, Fabio loses control of his powers.
 He is taken into S.H.I.E.L.D. custody but is again rescued by Cyclops' team and rejoins them.
 He later assists in the battle against the Blockbuster Sentinel by concentrating the emission of his gold balls to topple them.
-He then assumes the mutant nickname "Goldballs".

-After many adventures under the guidance of Illyana Rasputin and Shadowcat, Goldballs and his teammates express uncertainty about continuing as students anymore.

-Goldballs next appears in Spider-Man, where he is seen attending Brooklyn Visions Academy.
-He becomes the classmate of Ganke Lee and Miles Morales, aka the second Spider-Man.

 During the "House of X and Powers of X" storyline, Fabio would make his home on the new mutant homeland of Krakoa where the true nature of his seemingly mundane mutant powers would be revealed.
-Working in conjunction with Proteus, Elixir, Tempus, and Hope Summers, he uses them to resurrect Cyclops, Jean Grey, M, Nightcrawler, Warren Worthington III, Husk, Mystique and Wolverine under X's instruction.
+Combined with the abilities of Hope Summers, Elixir, Proteus, and Tempus, Fabio's eggs are used to resurrect dead mutants.
 After becoming a member of The Five, he changes his codename to "Egg".

+During the third Hellfire Gala, Krakoa was attacked by Orchis, resulting in the Five, a portion of Krakoa, and many of its residents being transported to the White Hot Room.
+While the Krakoans are given the opportunity to return to Earth, the Five are not shown to have done so.